 “What meal replacement product or protein powder do you sell.
 Or is it a pill?”

 And there it was, the perfect example of why I fucking love what I do.

-I get to explain to people in a nice, non-preachy, friendly and all encompassing way that the body thrives when we eat a variety of whole plant foods, and that actually, vitamins and minerals that are extracted and put into pills, shakes and powders don’t do all that much for the body.
+I get to explain to people in a nice, non-preachy, friendly and all encompassing way that the body thrives when we eat a variety of whole plant foods and that actually, vitamins and minerals which are extracted and put into pills, shakes and powders don’t do very much good for the body.
 In fact, they can even have damaging effects.

-Whereas eating broccoli, chard, sweet potatoes, blueberries, etc.. has no side effects or consequences.
+Whereas eating broccoli, chard, sweet potatoes, blueberries, etc. has no negative side effects or consequences.